grandcircusco/cheatsheets/csharp/testing_lists.md

 ```

 Now here's how we can test whether an instance matches certain criteria, not necessarily an exact instance.
 (But be careful with this; think carefully **when** you would
 use it.
 Remember, these tests run under a carefully controlled set of parameters.
 These are not user run-time tests.
+One case you likely would need this is with database operations.)

 ```cs
 [Fact]